mixpanel/docs/pages/docs/tracking/reference/android.md

 ## Storing User Profiles

-In addition to events, you can store user profiles in Mixpanel's [Behavioral Analytics](https://mixpanel.com/people/) product.
+In addition to events, you can store user profiles in Mixpanel's [Behavioral Analytics](https://docs.mixpanel.com/docs/tracking/how-tos/user-profiles) product.
 Profiles are persistent sets of properties that describe a user - things like name, email address, and signup date.
 You can use profiles to explore and segment users by who they are, rather than what they did.

+We generally recommend creating user profiles for only authenticated users; with this in mind, to create user profiles, 2 requiremenst need to be met:

-You must call `.identify()` before sending user profiles.
+- You must call `.identify()` at least once for each user.
+Normally this is done after they authenticate.
+- At least one property should be sent for a profile to be created.

+Note: when sending set or set_once operations, the library will also populate automatic properties like `$android_app_version`, `$android_os_version`, geo-location properties and others.

 ## Setting Profile Properties